tr

 Aisha Lives Alone

-In the Saharan areas of Morocco, women are not expected to work outside of the family to earn an income.
-I did not ask the question of Aisha if she had been educated, but I suspect that being a female, education was not seen as significant.
-So when the family wealth had been used up, Aisha had to depend on the charity of others to keep her going.
-She does keep sheep and goats, and as we climbed the stairs of her kasbah the floors and corridors were covered in grains and grasses being dried to create a store of food for the animals over the winter period.
-In the days of her parents, these areas would have been used for clients, visitors and people of note, and decorated splendidly.
+In the rural areas of Morocco, women do not commonly work outside the family.
+I didn’t ask Aisha if she had gone to school, but I suspect she hadn’t.
+Females were not usually educated in the time of her childhood.
+After the family wealth was gone, Aisha depended on the charity of others to keep her going.
+As we climbed the stairs of her kasbah, I noticed that the floors and corridors were covered in grains and grasses.
+She explained that she dries them to provide food for the goats and sheep during winter.
+While her parents were still living, these areas would have been used for clients, visitors and people of note.
+I imagine they would have been decorated splendidly.

-Aisha lives on her own on the top floor of the kasbah, in a couple of rooms.
-She also has her kitchen in this area, using a mud brick stand for boiling water and also a mud brick kiln for bread.
-There is currently no running water, so all water has to be brought up in pails or bottles over the three floors.
+Aisha lives in a couple of rooms on the top floor of the kasbah.
+Her kitchen is in this area.
+She uses a mud brick stand for boiling water and a clay oven for baking bread.
+There is no running water, so water has to be brought upstairs in pails or bottles.

-I asked Aisha if she were not afraid to live in the kasbah all on her own but she laughed.
-She started singing loudly to herself and danced to show me that she could do that without caring what anybody thinks.
-She can be herself there with no-one to criticise her.
-She showed me a small archaic TV that she treasures.
-She can watch music performances on that and sings along with them.
-She never stopped talking most of the time we were with her and smiled, and laughed a great deal chatting to us as if we could understand her.
-It was obvious she wanted to connect with us, but laughed over the language difficulties.
-The body language meant everything – we were welcome.
+I asked Aisha if she was afraid to live in the kasbah all on her own, but she laughed.
+She started singing loudly to herself and danced to show me that she doesn’t care what anybody thinks.
+She feels free to be herself at home.
+Aisha showed me a small archaic TV.
+It is obviously something she treasures.
+She watches musical performances and sings along with them.
+Aisha never stopped talking while we were with her.
+She smiled and laughed a great deal, chatting as if we could understand her.
+It was clear she wanted to connect with us.
+We all laughed about the language difficulties.
+Her body language meant everything; we were welcome.
+Moroccan people are warm and genuine.
+You’ll find you’ll always have an invitation to visit a Moroccan home.

 I’d like to add a few words about my guest author, Margaret Cornfield.
 Margaret and Frank Cornfield started out as clients, and have become very dear friends.
-They were among the key supporters of our Indiegogo Project for a fair wages desert camp.
-Frank is an amazing photographer, as you can see by the images throughout the article.
+Frank is an amazing photographer, as seen by the images throughout the article.
 See more of his work at frankcornfield.com.
-Margaret is a talented writer and fellow lover of (most) everything Moroccan.
+Margaret is a talented writer and fellow lover of Morocco.
 It’s an honor to have her as a guest blogger.
-As an aside, if you happen to be travelling through Scotland, Frank and Margaret own a cozy B&B, Lochleven, found in the beautiful village of Killin, nestled in the historic area of Breadalbane.
+As an aside, if you happen to be traveling through Scotland, Frank and Margaret own a cozy B&B, Lochleven, found in the beautiful village of Killin.
+Killin is nestled in the historic area of Breadalbane.

 View our photo gallery for more Tamnougalt images taken by Margaret’s husband, Frank Cornfield.